Famolus/HTPressableButton/README.md

 #import "UIColor+HTColor.h"
 ```

-The second line is not needed if you don't intend to use the additional colors provided (below).
+`UIColor+HTColor.h` is not needed if you don't intend to use the color scheme provided (below).

 <br>